hongxinli/Dijit-Tree-CheckBox/Tree-Styling.md

 3. The default dijit icons.

 ##### Wildcard as a Placeholder.
-The wildacard character (*) can also be used as a placeholder for property value injection.
-Lets assume that in addition to the property value itself you also want to add an additional base class the your icon:
+The wildacard character (*) can be used as a placeholder for property value injection.
+Lets assume that in addition to the property value itself you also want to add an additional base class to your icon:

 ```javascript
 { type: { "*": "makiIcon *" } }